RomarioBispo/microservices/README.md

 # Getting Started

-This project show features which a minimal API must have on my own opinion.
+This project show features which a minimal microservices architecture must have on my own opinion.

 ### Prerequisites